FLYBYME/block-storage/README.md

 - `verifyRebuild`: Verifies the rebuild status of a replica of a block storage device.
 - `ls`: Lists the contents of a block storage device.
 - `info`: Retrieves information about a block storage device.
-- `startFrontend`: Starts the frontend of a block storage device.
 - `addReplicaToFrontend`: Adds a replica to the frontend of a block storage device.
 - `removeReplicaPod`: Removes a replica pod from a block storage device.
 - `updateReplicaMode`: Updates the mode of a replica of a block storage device.